-In Ohio, there are five classes of misdemeanors, with first-degree misdemeanors providing the most serious consequences.
-The classes and consequences of misdemeanors in Ohio are as follows:
+In Ohio, there are five misdemeanors, with first-degree misdemeanors providing the most serious consequences.

 I used Robert to help me fight a pretty steep speeding ticket.
 Robert was able to successfully get my ticket reduced to a 0 point violation and small fine.